Skip to main content

 Make a cross-shard call

-When a smart contract makes a call to another smart contract deployed on a separate shard, the destination shard retrieves the resulting message and processes it.
-To make thing simpler, the Nil.sol library provides the async_call() function: it calls a special precompiled contract that allows for easily passing messages between shards.
+When a smart contract makes a call to another smart contract deployed on a separate shard, the destination shard retrieves the resulting transaction and processes it.
+To make thing simpler, the Nil.sol library provides the async_call() function: it calls a special precompiled contract that allows for easily passing transactions between shards.

 Flow